andreilevin/HoopsHero/README.md

 * **4-prepare**:  Scrapes more player data from the 2021-22 NBA season and uses the saved model parameters from `3-model` to generate market value predictions for all current players.

-Finally, the python script `streamlit-app.py` reads in the predictions from `4-prepare` and deploys the web app to Streamlit.
+Finally, the Python script `streamlit-app.py` reads in the predictions from `4-prepare` and deploys the web app to Streamlit.
 The interactive web app can be accessed at: [hoopshero.streamlitapp.com](https://hoopshero.streamlitapp.com/)

 ## Frequently Asked Questions 🔎